 As adults, we may tell ourselves that games are only for children.
 As we age, we tend to get caught up in the demands of life and leave playing for the young.
 But, games can have several important benefits for your body and brain.
 That’s why many games are perfect for seniors who have dementia.
 People who have dementia often struggle to find pastimes that they enjoy and can understand because of their diminishing mental capacities.
 But there are plenty of games available that are designed to help with these problems.
 If you think your loved one might enjoy and benefit from playing games, keep reading the guide below.

 Playing games has benefits for everyone, but especially for seniors with dementia.
 When you have dementia, many normal mental activities become too difficult.
-This can lead to frustration, anger and cognitive decline.
-Playing games is a great way to exercise the mind in a fun and low pressure environment.
+This can lead to frustration, anger, and cognitive decline.
+Playing games is a great way to exercise the mind in a fun and low-pressure environment.
 It also has a number of other benefits such as the following:

 The types of games you should try depends on your senior.
 If they enjoyed playing a specific type of game as a child, or even as an adult, it’s a good idea to try those first.
 If not, try some of the suggestions below and see what they enjoy.
 It’s also important that you don’t choose games that will be too hard for them.
-Aging and dementia often means arthritis, difficulty following complicated instructions, or an inability to remember rules.
+Aging and dementia often mean arthritis, difficulty following complicated instructions, or an inability to remember rules.
 And if your senior finds it too difficult to play, it will only add to their frustration.
 Try to choose a game they enjoy and that challenges them while still being well within their current capabilities.
 Some general types of games to try are:

 Within the different categories of games, there are a number of specific games that your senior will probably enjoy.
 First and foremost is bingo.
 A staple of senior living many circles, this games encourages socialization, competition and cognitive skills.
 Also, if it’s played with the right group, it may give your senior the chance to win some really nice prizes.
 Most seniors enjoy card games, and there’s a card game for almost any personality type.
 Men usually enjoy games such as poker or blackjack, while women might like hearts, gin or pinochle.
 There are also games that are a lot simpler for those who have too much trouble with complicated rules.
 Find a game that your senior enjoys and can easily play and encourage them to do so.
 There are lots of board games available, for all types of tastes and personalities.
 You can even dust off some old ones such as Monopoly.
 It’s likely that your senior has played them before and will have an emotional connection to the game that makes them eager to play.

 More and more companies are releasing games that are designed for people with dementia.
 Unfortunately, as dementia progresses, even the simplest card games will probably be too difficult.
 That’s why companies that focus on this market create games that are quite simple, but stimulating at the same time.
 These games are designed to be played at whatever level the player is at.
 They use bright colors and shapes to stimulate the mind and usually require that the player move or position game pieces.
 This exercises their manual dexterity and allows them to practice their visual acuity.
 If you’re having trouble finding games that your senior can play, some of these options might work for you.